rust-lang/book/src/ch03-05-control-flow.md

 }
 ```

-That's a bit nicer, isn't it?
+That’s a bit nicer, isn’t it?

 ## Summary

 You made it!
 That was a big chapter: we covered variables, scalar and
 compound data types, functions, comments, `if` expressions, and loops!
-If you'd
+If you’d
 like to get some practice with the concepts in this chapter, try building
 programs to do things like: